nathanhleung/blog-old.nathanhleung.com/_posts/2015-12-26-getting-started-with-the-mean-stack.md

 comments: true
 tags: [nodejs,javascript]
 ---
+> Updated on April 9, 2016 to fix code that was causing a runtime error
-> Last updated on March 17, 2016 to angular@2.0.0.beta.9 (dependencies updated as well)
+> Updated on March 17, 2016 to angular@2.0.0.beta.9 (dependencies updated as well)

 We'll be using the MEAN stack today with Angular 2.0 (written using ES2015) to create a rudimentary todo app.
 This todo app will be able to: